Return to the index of 1963-68 Jeeps.

 Argentina is home to probably the world's largest concentration of late-model M606 military Jeeps, mainly dating from 1966-67.
 But Nino Freire's is an earlier arrival, from late in the 1963 model year.
 Nino says, "I'm a new owner of a CJ-3B (M606) in Argentina, and my Jeep's serial number is 57348-114447, engine number 4J357591.
 Delivery date is 1964."

-Jamie in Houston says, "About five months into the restoration of my 1963 CJ-3B Jeep, a friend asked me if I was going to paint it or wrap it.
+The late Jamie Powers in Houston told me, "About five months into the restoration of my 1963 CJ-3B Jeep, a friend asked me if I was going to paint it or wrap it.
 I sell graphic supplies and printers to the sign industry, so it was a logical question to ask a guy who pushes sticky-back vinyl for a living.
 Anyway, I agreed and after a lot of long nights and few false starts, my good friend and I wrapped my Jeep in vinyl. "

 See Wrapping a Jeep for more details and photos of Jamie's project.